chernolabs/scX/README.md

 ##  Markers

 In "Markers" section there are two types of analysis.
 On the one hand, in "Cluster markers" clicking on a cell displays a table with the marker genes of the cluster to which that cell belongs.
-On the other hand, in "Find new markers" you can select a set of cells in the embedding and scXplorer will calculate their marker genes.
+On the other hand, in "Find new markers" you can select a group of cells in the embedding and scXplorer will calculate their marker genes.

 <details><summary> <h3>  Clusters markers </h3>  </summary><blockquote>

- Aca tenes el gif
+This section allows you to find the marker genes for the partition defined in the single-cell object, typically cell types or cell states.
+Clicking on one of the cells in the embedding will display a table of marker genes for the partition to which that cell belongs.
+For each of the markers different metrics such as boxcor, robustness and FDR are displayed.
+This table can be downloaded in various formats, such as .csv, .xlsx .pdf, or you can copy it to the clipboard.

+By clicking on a marker in the table you can see its expression profile across the entire dataset in the embedding.
+In addition violin and spikeplots are displayed at the bottom.

 <img src="/images/cluster_markers.gif" width="100%" />